ubpb/metacrunch/Readme.md

 source [1,2,3,4,5,6,7,8,9]
 ```

 Usually you implement your sources as classes.
-This way you can unit test and reuse them.
+Doing so you can unit test and reuse them.

 Here is a simple CSV source